davidbaiguini/toy-robot/README.md

 ### `yarn lint`

-This will lint the projecct in the terminal.
+This will lint the project in the terminal.

 ### `yarn prob`